fz16336/Learning-Page/_posts/2019-03-21-machine-learning-from-a-bayesian-perspective.markdown

 If I roll a dice a 1000 times, and every time it lands on a 1, any reasonable person would suspect that there is something wrong with the dice.
 After all, basic probability would tell us that each side should have a uniform probability distribution of 1/6; **assuming** that it is a fair dice.
 However, if I were to feed this information to a machine that only deals in absolute, i.e. can only understand frequencies of events, then it will guess that the next roll will also land on a 1 with 100% certainty.

 If we were to design an AI that thinks like so, well then it's not very intelligent.
-After all it cannot reflect on their choice and contemplate as it have no belief in anything.
-However, if we encode a some *prior* knowledge, a prior belief if you will, on the distribution of the likely outcomes, then it will then be able to reflect on whether or not the outcome would make sense.
+After all it cannot reflect on its choices and contemplate as it have no belief in anything.
+However, if we teach it some *prior* knowledge, a prior belief if you will, on the distribution of the likely outcomes, then it will then be able to reflect on whether or not the outcome would make sense.

+To elaborate, let us use a simple linear regression model as our example.
+Regression is a good starting point as it is one of the common topic taught in A-level or high school statistics.
+From a frequentist approach, in a regression problem you would be asked to find the best fit line that describes the correlation between $x$ and $y$ (typically using OLS).
+But in machine learning, we often care more about learning how the patterns/correlations came to be.
+Specifically, we care about the parameters that define the structure of the function in the model, i.e. how exactly is $y$ mapped onto $x$.

+$$ y = w_{0} + w_{1}x $$

+In a simple linear regression as above, the parameters are the weights $w_{0}$ and $w_{1}$, where $w_{0}$ is the bias or offset parameter (y-axis intercept) whilst $w_{1}$ is the gradient parameter.
+These two parameters are what determine the exact structure of the best-fit line we have all come to know.
+Let us now define a joint distribution for our two parameters denoted as $P(\mathbf{W})$.
+However, when playing with probability there are many uncertainties that can arise, one of which is the uncertainty that the data itself can be corrupted.
+To take into consideration of errors/noise in the data, let us make an assumption that there is an additive noise in our model denoted as $\epsilon$.

+$$ y = w_{0} + w_{1}x + \epsilon$$

+Where can assume that the noise is normally distributed with mean vector $\mathbf{0}$ and variances $\mathbf{\sigma^{2}\mathbf{I}}$.
+And by conjugacy [link], we can therefore also assume that the joint distribution for our parameters would be Gaussian too.

+As previously stated, we need to first acquire a prior belief.
+In order to possess a prior distribution for our parameters, let us make another intial assumption that both parameters are independent. i.e. their joint distribution would entail a spherical covariance matrix, meaning there are zero covariances for all values of $w_{0}$ and $w_{1}$.
+This would also entail an equal spread of uncertainty in both axes, which would also make sense since a prior belief is what you would belief initially before seeing any data, and if you haven't seen any data then of course you would equally be uncertain of the values $w_{0}$ and $w_{1}$.
+However, as you see more and more data you would then be able to see a pattern.
+Once you see how $x$ and $y$ correlates, the uncertainty in your prior distribution diminishes and equally you become more certain of the true value of both the parameters $w_{0}$ and $w_{1}$ that defines the true best-fit line of the data.
+This is better illustrated in the graphs below.

 ![Posterior](/Learning-Page/assets/Posterior.png)
 ![Prior](/Learning-Page/assets/PriorDistributions.png)

+Take note as you observe more and more data, you start to *learn* the relation of the variables in the data better.
+And at every turn that you see more data, what you believed at the start (your prior) changes, and you then acquire a new update belief which we called your *posterior.* This whole process of updating your beliefs from prior to posterior and again and again is what *learning* is about.
+This is no different than how we humans learn, we all have some initial belief about something, and we either observe more information that confirms our beliefs or changes them.
+This is what it means to view machine learning from a Bayesian perspective.

 -- to be completed --